sbg/sevenbridges-python/docs/quickstart.rst

 Initializing the library
 ------------------------

-Once you have obtained your authentication token from one of the URLs listed above, you can initialize the :code:`Api` object defined by this library by passing in your authentication token and endpiont.
+Once you have obtained your authentication token from one of the URLs listed above, you can initialize the :code:`Api` object defined by this library by passing in your authentication token and endpoint.
 There are three methods to do this.
 Details of each method are given below:

 1. Pass the parameters ``url`` and ``token`` and optional ``proxies`` explicitly when initializing the API object.